LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 ### Customer Experience Survey
 The Customer Experience Survey contains the agent avatar, and by default, the agent's name is empty.
 If the conversation has an assigned agent and its image was downloaded previously using profileUrl, this image displays in the view.
 Also, if the conversation has an assigned agent, the agent's nickName is used.
 If no avatar image, then the default avatar image displays with the background and tint color configuration for the agent bubble.

-The survey only shows if the CSAT configured to appear according to LPConfig.defaultConfiguration.csatShowSurveyView, the conversation has an assigned agent, or the CSAT wasn't previously submitted.
+The survey only shows if the CSAT configured to appear according to `LPConfig.defaultConfiguration.csatShowSurveyView`, the conversation has an assigned agent, or the CSAT wasn't previously submitted.
 The survey gets dismissed when the user completes the survey and then presses the submit button or if they chose to skip the CSAT.
 The CSAT gets automatically dismissed if the consumer filled it in on another device.
 If the CSAT is visible when an agent resumes the conversation, the CSAT gets dismissed automatically.

 **Notes:**
 When using Custom View Controller Mode, the Conversation view must be removed when leaving the App.
 To avoid dismissing the View when CSAT/SecureForms/PhotoSharing View is presented, you should only dismiss the Conversation view if Moving From ParentView, as demonstrated below.